imbhargav5/rooks/packages/did-mount/README.md

 | -------- | -------- | ------------------------------ |
 | callback | function | function to be called on mount |

-# A React hooks package for componentDidMount
+# A React hooks package for componentDidMount.